 Nothing in this MOA alters the statutory authorities or any other authorities of the Parties.
 This MOA is intended to facilitate coordination and collaboration of the Parties in implementing the Act.

-The head of each Party shall make the final determination as to whether a program under his or her purview meets the criteria for eligible programs, as codified at 25 U.S.C. § 3404(a), and are eligible to be integrated in to a 477 plan approved under 25 U.S.C. § 3407.
-The determination whether a program is eligible to be integrated into a 477 plan is distinct from BIA’s authority to approve a 477 plan in 25 U.S.C. § 3407.

 Policy

 The Act authorizes an Indian tribe to integrate in a 477 plan existing funds that a tribe would otherwise receive under the authority of an individual program.
 The statutory purpose and authority of the underlying programs being consolidated in an Indian tribe’s 477 plan must align with the criteria set forth in 25 U.S.C. § 3404.